 According to the legislation, a person could serve 1-5 years in prison if found guilty of maliciously harassing a first responder, causing bodily harm, death or damage to property.
-So, if you yell at a cop because he killed a kid in your neighborhood, this could be interpreted as “bias motivation” and used to imprison of fine you.
+So, if you yell at a cop because he killed a kid in your neighborhood, this could be interpreted as "bias motivation" and used to imprison or fine you.

 It is already illegal to cause bodily harm and death to people as well as harassment and property damage.
 By making it "especially bad" to cause bodily harm, death and property damage when a police officer is involved, this law's entire purpose becomes quite overt — it grants privileged status to cops.